SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 ## Building a minimal reflective class-based kernel

-During the previous chapter, you saw the main points of the ObjVLisp model, now you will implement it.
+During the previous chapter, you saw the main conceptual points of the ObjVLisp model, now you will implement it.
 The objective of this chapter is to help you to implement step by step the model.
-To do so, we offer a skeleton where key methods have been removed and a set of tests that specify the methods that are missing and that you should implement.
+To do so, we offer a skeleton of the implementation where key method bodies have been removed and replaced with an indication that you should implement them.
+In addition, a set of tests specifies the methods that are missing and that you should implement.
 Making the tests pass will guide you during your implementation.